 - Cluster care: Informing other nurses and care team members of the patient’s needs each shift to help consolidate trips and avoid frequent traffic in the patient’s room

-- Fall prevention: Educating the patient, generally someone who is elderly or recovering post-surgery, of instructions to avoid the risk of fall and injury
+- Fall prevention: Educating the patient, generally someone who is elderly or recovering post-surgery, with instructions to avoid the risk of falls and injury

 - Adequate oral intake: Promoting fluid consumption by mouth for patients currently receiving fluid through IVs as a means to decrease and discontinue IV use

-Creating a safe environment, promoting good health practices, and listening closely to patients are daily nursing interventions you will perform and perfect throughout your career as a nurse.
-If you aspire to a nurse leadership role, such as a nurse practitioner, nurse manager or executive, you may eventually oversee and strategize care plans for hundreds of patients.
+Creating a safe environment, promoting good health practices and listening closely to patients are daily nursing interventions you will perform and perfect throughout your nursing career.
+If you aspire to a nursing leadership role, such as a nurse practitioner, nurse manager or nurse executive, you may oversee and develop care plans for hundreds of patients.
 With an advanced career in nursing, you can lead initiatives to improve the quality of care and make lasting, positive impacts on patient lives.

-The University of St. Augustine for Health Sciences (USAHS) offers a Master of Science in Nursing (MSN) program, a Doctor of Nursing Practice (DNP) program, and Post-Graduate Nursing Certificates designed for working nurses.
-Our degrees are offered online, with optional on-campus immersions* (currently postponed due to COVID-19).
-Role specialties include Family Nurse Practitioner (FNP), Nurse Educator,** and Nurse Executive.
-The MSN has several options to accelerate your time to degree completion, allowing you to complete coursework when you want and earn your advanced nursing degree while keeping your work and life in balance.
+The University of St. Augustine for Health Sciences (USAHS) offers a Master of Science in Nursing (MSN), a Doctor of Nursing Practice (DNP), and Post-Graduate Nursing Certificates designed for working nurses.
+Our degrees are offered online, with optional on-campus immersions.* Role specialties include Family Nurse Practitioner (FNP), Psychiatric Mental Health Nurse Practitioner (PMHNP), and Nurse Executive.
+The MSN and DNP have options to accelerate your time to degree completion, allowing you to complete coursework in your own time and earn your advanced nursing degree while keeping your work and life in balance.